Updated January 2019: Update includes new hotels and properties, removal of discontinued brands.

 Open beach/occupied by hotel facilities

 Then there are those who just stay all day in their room watching TV, believe it or not.
-Being lazy or sunburn?
 Weather can also be a factor.
-Too hot or windy?
+Too hot, too windy or rain.

 Former Aruba tour guide, trying to provide value to Aruba travelers.